-Pursuant to 24 CFR Part 91, notice is hereby given that the Hawail Housing Finance and Development Corporation (HHFDC), Department of Business, Economic Development and Tourism, State of Hawaii, will prepare an Annual Action Plan (AAP) for Program Year 2021-2022 (PY2021), as part of the Consolidated Plan (CP) process.
+Pursuant to 24 CFR Part 91, notice is hereby given that the Hawaii Housing Finance and Development Corporation (HHFDC), Department of Business, Economic Development and Tourism, State of Hawaii, will prepare an Annual Action Plan (AAP) for Program Year 2021-2022 (Pr2021), as part of the Consolidated Plan (CP) process.
 In preparation for this AAP, HHFDC will consult with local governments and residents at public hearings in each county.
-Due to the COVID-19 sendemic and resonated lines (re-scaled distancing multiple hearing). pandemic and recommendations for social distancing, public hearings will be held by electronic means.
-A virtual public hearing for the County of Kauai will be held jointy with the Kauai County Housing Agency on Monday, November 23, 2020 at 2:00 pm.
+Due to the COVID-19 pandemic and recommendations for social distancing, public hearings will be held by electronic means.
+A virtual public hearing for the County of Kauai will be held Jointly with the Kauai County Housing Agency on Monday, November 23, 2020 at 2:00 pm.